Your accident compensation experts

 If the person or organisation responsible for your accident accepts your claim, your lawyer will negotiate a suitable compensation settlement on your behalf.
 However, if they dispute your claim, you may need to let a court judge determine whether you deserve to receive compensation from the insurance company of the person or organisation at fault.

 If your lawyer believes that it is in your best interests to take your claim through the courts, he or she may be able to arrange for you to receive an interim payment while you wait for your court hearing.
 Such a payment will help you to meet the cost of any immediate medical treatment you need to improve your quality of life.

-Call us today on 0800 180 4123 to speak to one of our helpful advisers to get things started.
+To find out more about how we can help with your compensation claim, call us today on 0800 689 0500 from a landline, or on 0333 500 0993 from a mobile, to speak to one of our helpful advisers to get things started.